MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/icons-images.md

 - [Setting Xamarin.tvOS Project Images](#Setting-Xamarin.tvOS-Project-Images) - Covers the steps required to set the Launch Image and App Icon for your Xamarin.tvOS app.

 > [!IMPORTANT]
-> **NOTE:** All images on the Apple TV are at the 1x resolution (`@1x`) and you should _only_ use images of this size.
+> All images on the Apple TV are at the 1x resolution (`@1x`) and you should _only_ use images of this size.
 Including larger, higher-resolution graphics not only take time to download and use more memory and storage, but they have to be dynamically rescaled at runtime and will negatively affect drawing performance.

 <a name="Launch-Image" />